yash2code/movie-python/README.md

 - It shows the trailer of my favourite movies.
 - Watch trailer in a single click.

-- If possible, include screenshots and demo videos.

 ### Inspiration

 - It is forked from this [template](https://github.com/adarsh0806/ud036_StarterCode) .